Azure/bicep/README.md

 ## Alternatives

 Because we are now treating the ARM Template as an IL, we expect and encourage other implementations of IL (ARM Template) generation.
-We'll keep a running list of good alternatives that may fit your use case better than bicep.
+We'll keep a running list of tools.

 * [Farmer](https://compositionalit.github.io/farmer/) - Generate ARM Templates using an F# DSL